Students & Teachers

-Congratulations to all of the 66th Annual Ventura County Science Fair Participants!
+Welcome to the Ventura County Science Fair!

 In 1954, two Ventura County students entered projects in the California State Fair in Los Angeles, which had started two years earlier.
 Since there was no Ventura County Science Fair at the time, Frank Aldon Nowak, a Santa Paula High School senior, was forced to enter his project, "Amateur Astronomy," directly to the state competition.
 Likewise for Oxnard High School sophomore Lloyd Raymond Taylor, whose project was titled, "Progress in Radio and Communications."